francozanek29/product-review-microservices/README.md

 2. `` npm run test:products `` --> To execute only the tests for the product project
 3. `` npm run test:reviews `` --> To execute only the tests for the review project

+Make sure the docker images are not running before you execute the tests.

 ## Thank you :thought_balloon:

 **Thank you!!** :blush: